Kingdom of Mewar: Battle with Ranabaaz Khan

 Right after coronation of Sangram II, Bahadur Shah granted the territories of Mandal and Pur to one Ranabaaz Khan Mewati.
 Sangram did not give the possession of these territories to Mewati which lead to the Battle of Bandanwara in 1711.
 In the resulting battle, Mewati was killed and Sangram retained Mandal and Pur.
 Any retaliatory action by Bahadur Shah I were cut short by his death in 1712.

 Soon, a war of succession broke between the sons of Bahadur Shah and eventually the only surviving son, Jahandar Shah became Emperor but only for 8 months, and was defeated and killed by his cousin Farrukhsiyar with the help of the Sayyid Brothers.

 Decline of Mughal Empire

 Soon, Sangram made good relations with Farrukhsiyar and honors were exchanged per the traditions.
-With the help of Sawai Jai Singh, Sangram was able to obtain the territories of Idar, Durganpur, Devaliya from the Emperor in 1716.
 Sangram extracted heavy tributes from these rulers.
 He was also allowed to mint his own coins in 1713.

 Maratha influence

 Resistance

 Starting from 1711, during Sangram's reign, the Marathas started raiding into the Rajputana in the states of Dungarpur, Banswara, and Bundi.
 They were driven off in their first attempts.
-Several attempts to form united fronts against such raids throughout 1710s and 1720s failed..
-Sangram II passed away in 1734 and was succeeded by his son Jagat Singh II.
+Several attempts to form united fronts against such raids throughout 1710s and 1720s failed.
+Sangram II died in 1734 and was succeeded by his son Jagat Singh II.
 To counter the Marathas, Maharana Jagat Singh of Mewar convened a conference of Rajput rulers in Hurda in 1734, but no agreement materialised.
 In 1735, Mughals tried to defend against the Maratha penetration by sending a force under Qamar uddin but failed and Marathas reached Jaipur.